33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 Let your team members take control of your brand's social media for a day, sharing their expertise, daily routines, or perspectives.
 This humanizes your brand and showcases your company culture authentically.

 Example: HubSpot runs "Day in the Life" Instagram Story takeovers where different employees – from product managers to customer success reps – show their actual workday.
-One engineer's takeover got 3x normal Story engagement because people loved seeing the real humans behind the software.
+One engineer's takeover got 3x normal Story engagement because people loved seeing the team members behind the software.

 When to use: Best for B2B companies or brands with interesting company cultures.
 Works especially well when recruiting talent or building thought leadership.
 Great for industries where trust and expertise matter (consulting, tech, healthcare).